top of page

 Jade Tree: Crassula Ovata

 Below are some additional pictures of succulents (cacti) with and without the reservoir in place.
 Note that the hydrator in this case is white in color - for purposes of clarity.
-In actuality, the distributors for these automatic house plant watering systems are black in order to be inconspicuous.
+In actuality, the hydrators for these automatic house plant watering systems are black in order to be inconspicuous.

 Cactus